 Some buyers are purchasing real estate without having an inspection.
 This, of course, is brought about by such a tight market and competition for homes to purchase.
 It’s understandable!
-After buyers have lost several transactions to better cash offers.
+Especially since buyers have lost several transactions to better cash offers.

 Other buyers are making their offer without an inspection contingency, but they are still doing the inspection just so that they don’t get surprised after they close.
 If there is no inspection, buyers should understand that there may be unexpected substantial defects.